theology comes from the Greek words

 the universe will bring you something.

 - The view that there are many gods, some with territories, others with specialties, and there is office politics and palace intrigue among them.
-If you have a concern, you need to pray to the right god.
+If you have a concern, you need to pray to the appropriate god.
 In polytheism, there is usually one god who rules over all the others, and that gave ancient Christians a good toe-hold into evangelism.

 - The view that there are many gods, but there is only one god who can properly be worshipped.
 Mormonism fits into this category.
 Most Mormons believe that the Father, Son, and Holy Spirit are separate gods, and some believe that God has a wife, but they only direct their prayers to Heavenly Father.